MiSawa/time-fmt/README.md

 ## *Non*-features ...yet.
 Contributions are welcomed!

+- Obviously require more test.
-- Compile format specifications to an intermediate representation is unsupported.
-Convert it to `Vec<FormatItem>` instead.
+- Compiling format specifications to an intermediate representation is unsupported.
+Convert them to `Vec<FormatItem>` instead.
 - `%E*` and `%O*` should be implemented as if it were in the POSIX locale; i.e. fall back to the normal ones.
 - Minimum field width (should be applicable to `C`, `F`, `G`, `Y`) and flags (`0`, `+`).